Saving Missing Children

-AMBER Alert Europe assists in saving missing children at risk by connecting law enforcement with other police experts and with the public across Europe.
+AMBER Alert Europe is a foundation that assists in saving missing children at risk by connecting law enforcement with other police experts and with the public across Europe.
 AMBER Alert Europe advocates that one missing child is one too many and aims for zero missing children in Europe.

-AMBER Alert Europe’s 33 participating organisations include civil society, authorities and business from 21 countries.
-AMBER Alert Europe facilitates the Police Expert Network on Missing Children, consisting of over 50 experts from 21 countries, and the Task Force on AMBER Alerts.
+AMBER Alert Europe brings together 34 official organisations, public authorities and business entities from 21 countries.
+The foundation actively contributes to the EU and national policy debate on saving missing children.
+AMBER Alert Europe also officially facilitates the Police Expert Network on Missing Persons (PEN-MP), so far consisting of over 50 experts from 21 countries, and the Task Force on AMBER Alerts.
 The goals of AMBER Alert Europe are backed by 465 Members of the European Parliament: most successful Written Declaration since 2011.

-In November 2008 AMBER Alert Netherlands was launched by social enterprise Netpresenter and the Dutch police.
+In 2008, AMBER Alert Netherlands was launched.
 With a reach of more than 12 million Dutch citizens, AMBER Alert Netherlands quickly became an example of how citizen sourcing can work; in 94 percent of the cases, the child was successfully found.
-AMBER Alert Netherlands forms part of the Dutch police services.

 The creation of AMBER Alert Europe

-- To be a life-saving factor in abductions or disappearances of children or other vulnerable people throughout Europe;
+- To be a life-saving factor in abductions or disappearances of children throughout Europe;

 - To undertake any further actions necessary related to achieving or advancing the above-mentioned goal, in the broadest sense.